ShibamRoy9826/Dotfiles/README.md

 4. kitty (For neofetch image support, A few others may also work)
 5. rofi
 6. polybar
-7. picom (I am using Jonaburg's fork)
+7. picom (I am using picom-simpleanims-next fork)
 8. neofetch
 9. i3 (I am using i3 as my wm)
 10. betterlockscreen (You can use i3lock if you want, but make sure to tweak the powermenu.sh in that case)